Beet Hummus

 • 2 tablespoon Sesame seeds toasted

-• .5 tablespoon Cumin seeds plus more to taste
+• .5 tablespoon Cumin seeds plus extra to style

 • Pinch Salt